ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference 2.md

 ##### SQL_CACHE_TEXT_ID

-This is the identifier of a Parent PCO registered in SQL Plan Cache.
-SQL statements that is not registered in SQL Plan Cache or using NO_PLAN_CACHE hint will be queried as NO_SQL_CACHE_STMT.
+This is the identifier of a Parent PCO.
+However, DDL statements and DCL statements which are not registered in SQL Plan Cache and statements using NO_PLAN_CACHE hint will be queried as NO_SQL_CACHE_STMT.

 ##### SQL_CACHE_PCO_ID